Inspiration

 • prices are higher than in other cities.

-Budva beaches
+Budva Beaches

-The main beach of the town (and the busiest in the season) is Slavianski.
-Fans of quiet rest will hardly like it here - loud music, crowded and dirty in some places.
-But there are a lot of cafes and restaurants around, there are playgrounds and water attractions.
-The cleanest water - in the area of beaches Mogren (they are located next to each other, separated by a rock), from the city center here you can walk for 15-20 minutes.
-These beaches, by the way, are best suited for vacationing with children - the entrance to the water is gentle, and the area is small, which allows you to keep the child in sight.
-Sun loungers can be rented on all beaches (from €10 to €25 per day).
+The main beach of the city (and the busiest during the season) is Slovenska.
+Those looking for a quiet holiday may not enjoy it — loud music, crowds, and sometimes a bit dirty.
+However, there are plenty of cafés and restaurants around, as well as playgrounds and water attractions.
+The cleanest water is near the Mogren beaches (they are close together, separated by a rock), reachable from the city center in 15–20 minutes.
+These beaches are especially suitable for families with children — the water entry is gradual, and the area is small, making it easy to keep an eye on the kids.
+Sun loungers are available for rent at all beaches (€10–€25 per day).

 Budva sights and surroundings